AlonAm/alonam.github.io/_posts/2015-09-30-nload-a-simple-performance-and-load-testing-framework.md

 ---
 layout: post
-title: NLoad - A simple performance and load testing framework for .NET
+title: Introducing NLoad
 category: blog
 published: true
 ---
+A simple performance and load testing framework for .NET

 Over the last few months I've been working on a new open-source project called [NLoad](http://www.nload.io/).

 NLoad is a simple performance and load testing framework for .NET used for testing Websites, WCF Services and small bits of code to identify and eliminate bottlenecks at an early stage of development.